Life simulation game: Biological simulations

 Some artificial life games allow players to manage a population of creatures over several generations, and try to achieve goals for the population as a whole.
 These games have been called genetic artificial life games, or biological simulations.
 Players are able to crossbreed creatures, which have a set of genes or descriptors that define the creature's characteristics.
 Some games also introduce mutations due to random or environmental factors, which can benefit the population as creatures reproduce.
 These creatures typically have a short life-span, such as the Creatures series where organisms can survive from half an hour to well over seven hours.
 Players are able to watch forces of natural selection shape their population, but can also interact with the population by breeding certain individuals together, by modifying the environment, or by introducing new creatures from their design.

 Another group of biological simulation games seek to simulate the life of an individual animal whose role the player assumes (rather than simulating an entire ecosystem controlled by the player).
 These include Wolf and its sequel Lion, the similar WolfQuest, and the more modest Odell educational series.

-In addition, a large number of games have loose biological or evolutionary themes but do not attempt to reflect closely the reality of either biology or evolution: these include, within the "God game" variety, Evolution: The Game of Intelligent Life and Spore, and within the arcade/RPG variety, a multitude of entertainment software products including Bird Week, Eco and EVO: Search for Eden.
+In addition, a large number of games have loose biological or evolutionary themes but do not attempt to reflect closely the reality of either biology or evolution: these include, within the "God game" variety, Evolution: The Game of Intelligent Life and Spore, and within the arcade/RPG variety, a multitude of entertainment software products including Eco and EVO: Search for Eden.